nus-cs2103-AY2021S1/ip/docs/README.md

 The description of the deadline task is written in the DEADLINE_DESCRIPTION.
 The Deadline date is written in the DEADLINE_ENDDATE.
 DEADLINE_ENDDATE must be written in YYYY-MM-DD format.
 The Deadline time is written in the DEADLINE_END TIME.
 DEADLINE_ENDTIME must be written in HH:MM format.
-All of DEADLINE_DESCRIPTION, DEADLINE_ENDDATE and DEADLINE_ENDTIME cannot be left blank.
+All of DEADLINE_DESCRIPTION and DEADLINE_ENDDATE cannot be left blank.
+DEADLINE_ENDTIME is optional

 **Example of Usage:**
 ```